DavidRaab/Sq/lib/Sq/Manual/Concepts/Combinators.md

 ```

 What now changed is that `gen_array` just expects a function `$f`.
 We don't
 know what this function does.
-We only know that when we execute it.
-It get's
+We only know that when we execute it, it gegenrates
-some random generated value.
-This value is just put into the generated array.
+some random value.
+This value is then just put into a newly generated array.

 Now we are able to write.